maximelepetit/CustomGenomeMaker/README.md

         ├── SPECIES_NAME.genome_sequence.fa.gz       # Merged FASTA
         └── SPECIES_NAME.annotation.gtf.gz           # Merged GTF
 ```
+---
 ## Important Notes
 1. Species Name Format: Use underscores instead of spaces (e.g., Homo_sapiens).
 2. Ensembl Fallback: If primary assembly is unavailable, the script automatically downloads the toplevel genome.
 3. GTF Biotype: Exogenous sequences are annotated as protein_coding by default (modify script if needed).

+---

 ## Troubleshooting
 ### Common Issues
+* If sequence_file is FASTA file, need to be .fa format (not gzipped).
+* If users provides their own FASTA files and GTF files, they need to be gzipped
 * Species name must contain only letters or underscores:
 Ensure no special characters or spaces in -speciesName.
 * Input file not found: